asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 ```

 The token-sequence `* (y+1))` remains as it is.
 With that, the CPP now moves
-out of the boundaries of the replacement-list of the macro `f(y+1)`, with no
+out of the boundaries of the replacement-list of the macro-invocation `f(y+1)`,
-other processing related to that macro pending.
-The corresponding entry within
+with no other processing related to that invocation pending.
+The corresponding
-the `active-macro-stack-#0` is popped off, and the stack is now empty.
+entry within the `active-macro-stack-#0` is popped off, and the stack is now
+empty.

-The output at this stage is
+The output at this stage is: `F(2 * (y+1))`.

-`F(2 * (y+1))`. (note that the capital letters only say that the token was
+(Note that the capital letters only declare that the token was
 marked for non-replacement.
-The output of the CPP implementation will be
+The actual output of a CPP implementation will be
 `f(2 * (y+1))`.)

 The `rest` begins with `+`.
 That symbol is output as it is.
 Then follows the